rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

   the engine.
 - Plugin-based asset pipeline as well as support for LDtk software projects.

-All these changes marks the beggining of stabilizing phase of the engine, API more or less won't change much, now the focus is put entirely on the features that will push progress towards Ignite visual game editor for artists and game designers to use.
+All these changes marks the beginning of stabilizing phase of the engine.
+The API more or less won't change much - now the focus is put entirely on the features that will push progress towards the Ignite visual game editor for artists and game designers to use.

 [Oxygengine]: https://github.com/PsichiX/Oxygengine
 [@PsichiX]: https://twitter.com/PsichiX